shafeek2112/server-listing-app/backend/README.md

 3. Run `composer install` to install the dependencies
 4. Copy `.env.example` to `.env` and configure the environment variables as needed

+If the `composer install` command throws an error, please ensure that the following extensions are enabled in your `php.ini` file located in your PHP installation folder:

+- extension=openssl
+- extension=fileinfo
+- extension=gd

 ## Running Test Cases

 To run the test cases, execute the following command: